ReferEverything: Towards Segmenting Everything We Can Speak of in Videos: Acknowledgement

-{\Alph{figure}} {\Alph{table}} In this appendix, we first include the dataset details for your Ref-VPS dataset in Section~\ref{suppsec:dataset}.
-Next, we include additional experimental evaluations, including comparisons with state-of-the-art methods on more challenging fighting scenes, failure case analysis, and concept coverage comparisons in Section~\ref{suppsec:experiment}.
-Finally, in Section~\ref{suppsec:implementation}, we show the full implementation details.
+In this supplementary material, we first include additional details for our Ref-VPS dataset in Section~\ref{suppsec:dataset}.
+Next, we offer a deeper quantitative analysis, covering VAE-based mask reconstruction, failure modes, and computational costs, \etc, in Section~\ref{suppsec:quantitative}.
+Section~\ref{suppsec:qualitative} presents additional qualitative evaluations, including visualizations on typical failure cases, challenging fight scenes, and ambiguous or overlapping scenarios.
+Finally, in Section~\ref{suppsec:implementation}, we report all the implementation details.